Poita/poita.org/_posts/2012-04-29-imagine-cpp-without-function-overloading.md

 - overloading
 ---
-I've spent quite a lot of time in the D programming language community, and one thing I've notcied is that people are very quick to suggest new features, but rarely do people suggest to remove a feature (unless it is outright broken).
+I've spent quite a lot of time in the D programming language community, and one thing I've noticed is that people are very quick to suggest new features, but rarely do people suggest to remove a feature (unless it is outright broken).
 It's easy to see the benefits of adding to a language, but the costs are often harder to see, or are simply ignored.